A Definitive Guide to Shadow Work: How to Contact, Get to Know, and Integrate Your Dark Sideby Scott Jeffrey

 Shadow Work Exercises

-Here are six ways of working with your shadow:
+Here are five ways of working with your shadow:

 Exercise #1: Watch Your Emotional Reactions